 § 3 - Registration and use of the app

-(2) Employees who use the webapp are hereinafter referred to as "Coachees".
-As coachees, you can only use the webapp after registering.
-To register, you are required to provide the following personal information in the app: First name, last name and email address.
-You cannot not register the webapp without providing this information.
+(2) Registered users who use the web app are hereinafter referred to as “users”, “coaches” or “coachees”.
+As a user, you can only use the web app after registering.
+In order to register, it is necessary that you provide the following information about yourself in the app: First name, last name and email address.
+You cannot register for the webapp without providing this information.

-(3) Coachees can additionally provide personal data as part of the onboarding process after registration for a better user experience, such as preferred language, desired coaching topics, etc. which will be stored in the user profile.
+(3) Users can additionally provide personal data as part of the onboarding process after registration for a better user experience, such as preferred language, desired coaching topics, profile picture, etc., which will be stored in their user profile and coaching sessions.

 (4) Coachees go through the actual coaching process in protected chat rooms accessible only to them.
-The chat protocols are only available to the user and are accessible via the web app.
+The chat transcripts are only available to the user and are accessible via the web app.
 The coachee decides for him/herself whether to share the chat transcripts with his/her coach.